GoogleChrome/developer.chrome.com/site/en/docs/versionhistory/guide/index.md

 ## Overview

 The VersionHistory API provides programmatic access to Google Chrome version history information.
-It is a [REST] API that returns information as JSON.
+It is a [REST][rest] API that returns information as JSON.

 All API access is over HTTPS, and accessed from `https://versionhistory.googleapis.com/v1/chrome`.